THE NECESSARY MATERIALS

 Our piece of leather is therefore 25.6 cm wide and 33 cm long.

-Please note, these measurements are given for information only and correspond perfectly to the diameter of our petanque balls, the thickness of our wood, its rounded sides and the thickness of our leather.
+Please note, these measurements are given as an indication and correspond perfectly to the diameter of our pétanque balls, the thickness of our wood, its rounded sides and the thickness of our leather.

-Using a wide brush, soak the leather with olive oil.
+Using a large brush, soak the leather with olive oil.

-Put at least 2 coats trying to put the same amount of oil everywhere.
+Apply at least 2 coats, trying to apply the same amount of oil everywhere.

-Leave the oil to soak into the leather for at least a day and if possible in front of a window (so that it tans).
+Leave the oil to soak into the leather for at least a day, if possible in front of a window (so that it tans).

-Cut out the two pieces of wood with a jigsaw.
-Round off the sides with a jigsaw and sander.
-Attention, the pieces must be the same size (here 7.5 cm).
+Cut the two pieces of wood with a jigsaw.
+Round off the sides with a jigsaw and a sander.
+Be careful, the pieces must be the same size (here 7.5 cm).

-Using a worktop oil (vegetable oil), nourish the wood.
-Apply 2 coats and sand between each coat.
+Using a worktop oil (vegetable oil), condition the wood.
+Apply two coats and sand between each coat.

 3. PRINT AND ASSEMBLE THE PATTERN

 Print (actual size) and assemble the pattern.
-Transfer the pattern in silver pencil onto your leather.
+Transfer the pattern to your leather with a silver pencil.

-Attention, the measurements of the pattern are given as an indication and correspond perfectly to the diameter of our petanque balls, i.e. 73 mm (see above).
+Please note, the pattern measurements are given as an indication and correspond perfectly to the diameter of our pétanque balls, i.e. 73 mm (see above).

 4. CUT THE LEATHER

 Cut the leather with a cutter.
-Be careful, cut the curves in several times (in quarters).
+Be careful to cut the rounded edges in several stages (into quarters).

-Sand the edges of the leather and flatten the sides.
+Sand the edges of the leather and square the sides.

-Apply the tokonole on the slice then rub vigorously with a lisette or a cloth.
+Apply the tokonole to the edge then rub briskly with a lisette or cloth.

 Cut the strip.
-Here, the strap measures 75 cm.
+Here, the strip measures 75 cm.

 Then, apply the tokonole to the edge.

-Using a round awl or needle, score points for the placement of nails, press studs and rivets.
+Using a round awl or needle, make the marks for the placement of nails, snap fasteners and rivets.

-Use the pointings of the leather to make those of the strap.
+Use the leather stitching to make the stitching for the strap.

-Using pliers or a punch cutter, make the holes for the strong pressure buttons (4mm diameter holes).
+Using revolver pliers or a punch, make the holes for the strong press studs (4mm diameter holes).

 Place the head (cap) on the flap and the other part on the strap.

-Apply glue to the strap, then stick it to the leather at the location indicated on the pattern (dotted lines at the rivets).
+Apply glue to the strap, then stick it to the leather where indicated on the pattern (dotted lines at the rivets).

 Before gluing, place the French flag at the central rivet.